 When drying herbs, microwave ovens should be used as a last resort.
 While microwave oven drying herbs is faster, this can diminish both oil content and flavor, especially if dried too quickly.

 Dry Herbs Using an Electric Dehydrator

-Another fast, easy, and effective way how to dry herbs is to dry herbs using an electric dehydrator.
+Another fast, easy, and effective way to dry herbs is to dry herbs using an electric dehydrator.
 Temperature and air circulation can be controlled more easily.
-Preheat the dehydrator between 95 F. (35 C.) to 115 F. (46 C.) or slightly higher for more humid areas.
+Preheat the dehydrator between 95 and 115 degrees F. (35-46 C.) or slightly higher for more humid areas.
 Place herbs in a single layer on dehydrator trays and dry anywhere from one to four hours, checking periodically.
 Herbs are dry when they crumble, and stems break when bent.

 How to Dry Herbs Using Other Methods

 Tray drying herbs is another method.
 This can be done by stacking trays on top of one another and placing in a warm, dark place until the herbs are dry.
 Likewise, you can remove leaves from the stems and lay them on a paper towel.
 Cover with another paper towel and continue layering as needed.
 Dry in a cool oven overnight, using only the oven light.

 Drying herbs in silica sand should not be used for edible herbs.
 This method of drying herbs is best suited for craft purposes.
 Place a layer of silica sand in the bottom of an old shoebox, arrange herbs on top, and cover them with more silica sand.
 Place the shoebox in a warm room for about two to four weeks until the herbs are thoroughly dry.

 Once herbs are dry, store them in airtight containers that are labeled and dated, as they are best used within a year.
 Place them in a cool, dry place away from sunlight.